-As specialist wedding musicians we get see all the most popular and spectacular wedding ceremony locations around Melbourne and its surrounds.
-Here are our favourites:
+As wedding ceremony musicians we get to see many spectacular wedding ceremony locations in Melbourne and throughout Victoria.
+Here are our favourites.

 Montsalvat is best known as an artists’ colony in Eltham, but it’s also one of Melbourne’s most unique wedding venues.
 It’s positively bursting with old world charm.
 It’s also a photographer’s dream, with a huge number of evocative set pieces for your wedding pics.
 If holding your ceremony in the Upper Gallery there’s a piano on site and plenty of room for seating; for smaller weddings consider the more intimate Bluestone Chapel.
 Montsalvat is a must-see.

 We love seaside weddings.
 There’s something about the fresh sea air and the crash of the waves that puts everyone in a holiday mood.
 The view from All Smiles on the famous back beach at Sorrento is something else.
 We’ve been lucky with perfect weather at all the weddings that we’ve done here, but if it’s not you can get married inside the venue itself, which also has ocean views.

 The historical gardens behind The Cosmo in Trentham are a hidden gem.
 Have your small wedding in this peaceful spot with its winding paths and old trees.
 Canapes are usually held there after the ceremony and group photos are done, after which it’s just a short walk down to the quaint stables for the reception.